bghira/SimpleTuner/README.md

 **SimpleTuner** is a repository dedicated to a set of experimental scripts designed for training optimization.
 The project is geared towards simplicity, with a focus on making the code easy to read and understand.
 This codebase serves as a shared academic exercise, and contributions to its improvement are welcome.

-* Multi-GPU training is supported and encouraged
+* Multi-GPU training
 * Aspect bucketing "just works"; fill a folder of images and let it rip
 * Multiple datasets can be used in a single training session, each with a different base resolution.
 * VRAM-saving techniques, such as pre-computing VAE and text encoder outputs
-* Full featured fine-tuning support for SDXL and SD 2.x
+* Full featured fine-tuning support
+  * Bias training (BitFit)
-* LoRA training support for SDXL and SD 2.x
+* LoRA training support

 ## Table of Contents